Introducing DocJuris Amendments: Part 1

 We’re proud to unveil DocJuris Amendments — a new, groundbreaking feature that automatically drafts amendments and attaches exhibits.
 This feature will save countless hours of frustration any time you need to amend a contract.

 If you’ve ever had to write a contract amendment, you know they take up a lot of time.
+For example, check out our contract amendment template.
 On average, a simple amendment takes up to 45 minutes to draft.
 On the other end of the spectrum, complex redlines that could otherwise be automated with an amendment can take over three hours to complete.

 And yet, a contract amendment can’t be avoided.
 You need to go through the formal process of amending a contract because contracts are binding.
 Anytime you need to change anything about a contract that has been signed by all parties involved, the contract needs to be formally amended to ensure that it continues to be binding and, therefore, enforceable.